Zaamin National Park

 “Suffa” International Radio Astronomy Observatory is located on the high-mountainous Suffa plateau 10 km west from the Zaamin Sanatorium and 200 km southeast of Tashkent at the altitude of 2500 m above sea level.
 Construction began in the late ’80s but was put on hold when the Soviet Union fell.
 Since 2008, construction had resumed, with modernized equipment for millimeter-wave band observations.
 With its 70 m antenna diameter, this third unit of the RT-70 telescope design will be among the largest single-dish radio telescopes in the world.

-The cave is located in a deep mountain valley of the Peshagar gorge which belongs to the Zaaman district and is actually not in the national park area.
+The cave is located in a deep mountain valley of the Peshagar gorge which belongs to the Zaaman district and is actually not inside the national park area.

-The cave “Peshagar” has become a popular spot for visitors after discovering ancient findings in it, among which were found various daily objects of primitive man, as well as ancient petroglyphs: rock paintings that illustrate the way of life of an ancient man with hunting scenes and other intentions.
-Check the location from the map.
+The cave “Peshagar” has become a popular spot for visitors after the discovery of ancient findings in it, among which were found various daily objects of primitive man, as well as ancient petroglyphs: rock paintings that illustrate the way of life of an ancient man with hunting scenes and other intentions.

 Sharilak waterfall is located near the Zaamin sanatorium at the head of the Uryuklisai gorge.
 A powerful stream of water passes down into the brook that is located next to the former dacha of Rashidov from the height of about 100 meters.